 - Key Excerpts Preview (allusions)

-Welcome to Brave New World (slideshow and notes)
+1. Welcome to Brave New World — Slideshow and Notes

-This presentation covers Brave New World background information, central theme subjects, and the unit goals.
-I include a notes worksheet to help students focus their attention, summarize key information, and reflect on speculative fiction as a genre.
+This 30-slide presentation previews Brave New World background information, central theme subjects, and unit goals.
+A free PDF notes handout helps students focus their attention, summarize key information, and reflect on speculative fiction as a genre.
+This is the first lesson of the unit and sets up everything that follows.

-This Brave New World introduction activity asks students to imagine their version of the most perfect human society.
-Here is the lesson plan and pre-reading worksheet:
+This Brave New World pre-reading activity asks students to imagine their version of the most perfect human society.
+For thousands of years philosophers, social scientists, and leaders have pondered how to make a perfect society.
+Here students conduct a thought experiment of their own.

 What are the biggest problems that you see in society today?
 Include the local and the global.